TeonaTsiramua/DnD/README.md

 # Framer Motion Drag-and-Drop

-This repository showcases a collection of interactive and fun drag-and-drop games built with React and Framer Motion.Refresh
+This repository showcases a collection of interactive and fun drag-and-drop games built with React and Framer Motion.

 ## Introduction